danweitzel/aussda_api/README.md

 | ACPP SUF  | 10094_da_de_v2_0.tab | 10.11587/28KQNS | data.aussda.at |
 | ACPP OA   | 10095_da_de_v1_0.tab | 10.11587/P5YJ0O | data.aussda.at |

 If we want to download the scientific use version of the ACPP data we can do so by using the filename *10094_da_de_v2_0.tab* and the DOI *10.11587/28KQNS*.
-Hence, we can request the SUF data with the following statement:
+Hence, we can request the SUF data with the following `R` code:
 ```
 # Coronapanel
 df_acpp_suf <-